 CUNY School of Medicine/Sophie Davis School of Biomedical Education Graduation Ceremony

-Traveling: If you are a guest who utilizes Access-A-Ride, please indicate 75 St. Nicholas Terrace address as a drop-off and pick-up.
+Traveling: If you are a guest who utilizes Access-A-Ride, please indicate 75 St. Nicholas Terrace (enter at 140th Street & Convent Avenue intersection and speak with the officer on duty) address as a drop-off and pick-up.
 Seating will be available by the entrances to allow for pick-up.
-For students with disabilities who are graduating, you will be lining up at the West 133 and Convent Avenue entrance by Aaron Davis Hall (arrival times will be noted on your electronic ticket).
+For students with disabilities who are graduating, you will be lining up at the West 133 and Convent Avenue entrance by the Child Development Center/Aaron Davis Hall (arrival times will be noted on your electronic ticket).

 Entrance: Guests with disabilities are directed to enter by The Towers Residence located near 75 St. Nicholas Terrace.
-It is recommended arrival one hour prior, in order to ensure less traffic and timely seating.
+It is recommended to arrive one hour prior, in order to ensure less traffic and timely seating.

-Wheelchairs: If you require the use of a wheelchair (include size as well), please indicate this as an accommodation in the Commencement Access Form.
-There will be courtesy wheelchairs located at The Towers and guest entrances.
+Wheelchairs: There will be courtesy wheelchairs located at The Towers and guest entrances.
 You will need to provide a valid form of ID.

 Interpreters: Two interpreters are available and placed on the main stage to provide sign language interpreting services for individuals with sensory disabilities.
 There will be designated seating in the front row to ensure access to the interpreters.